 Psychotropic medications for children and adults are drugs that alter chemical levels in the brain, affecting mood, perception and behavior.
-Such drugs have been in existence for hundreds of years, both from natural substances and chemical derivatives, and have been used by many cultures for medicinal and hallucinatory purposes.
+Such drugs have been in existence for hundreds of years, both from natural and chemical derivatives, and have been used by many cultures for medicinal and hallucinatory purposes.
 While many of these drugs are dangerous and illegal, during the last 50 years new medications have been researched and developed under strict scientific control to become effective, often lifesaving, prescription medications for psychiatric disorders.

 Types of Psychotropic Medications

 There are many categories of psychotropic medications, each category treating different varieties of psychiatric disturbances by affecting different areas or chemical levels of the brain.